ysdragon/StreamBot/README.md

 ```
 play <movie name> - Play a movie from the local folder.
 playlink <url> - Play a (YouTube video/live stream, TikTok video/live stream, direct link).
+ytplay <query> - Play a YouTube video from a title query.
+ytsearch <query> - Search for a YouTube video using a title query.
 stop - Stop the current playback.
 pause - Pause the current playback.
 resume - Resume playback.